Machine-Learning Characterization of Intermittency in Relativistic Pair Plasma Turbulence: Single and Double Sheet Structures: Statistical Distributions of SOM clusters

 We perform several statistical analyses based on the fiducial SOM clusters to further explore the physics behind each cluster.
 For each of these analyses, we omit cluster 6, which only contains the background plasma.

-Fig.~\ref{fig:triangle} shows scatter plots between pairs of features used.
-A random sample of $5\times10^4$\ data points is used, to improve the clarity of the plots.
+Figure~\ref{fig:triangle} shows scatter plots between pairs of features used.
+A random sample of $10^5$\ data points is used, and cluster 6 (background) is omitted, to improve the clarity of the plots.
 The data points are quite clearly separated in a multi-dimensional space.
 For instance, clusters 0 (blue) and 4 (purple), as well as clusters 1 (orange) and 2 (green), are separated along the \jpar\,$=0$\ line.
 As we established in the main text, these clusters are either parts of the double sheet structures (clusters 1 and 2), or they are individual current sheets (clusters 0 and 4).
 Another correlation that we can see is in the \epar\ plots, where clusters 3 (red) and 5 (brown) are on opposite tail ends of the distribution.
-We also observe that the double current sheets tend to have markedly stronger \bperp\ than the rest of the data, pointing to the prominent peak in $B_{p1}$~seen in Fig.~\ref{fig:single_double}.
+We also observe that the double current sheets tend to have markedly stronger \bperp\ than the rest of the data, pointing to the prominent peak in $B_{p1}$~seen in Figure~\ref{fig:single_double}.
+Figure~\ref{fig:lattice_triangle} shows the same scatter plots as Figure~\ref{fig:triangle}, but with the projections of the SOM lattice plotted in the foreground, showing the non-linear topology of the lattice.
+It can be used to read the non-linear combination of the feature-space parameters that the map uses for the clustering: the major axis (i.e., slices along $X$) is mainly oriented along the $j_a$ feature but also captures variations in $e_\parallel$ in the top part of the map (for $Y \gtrsim 30$).
+The minor axis (i.e., slices along $Y$) is somewhat oriented along $j_\parallel$ and $b_\perp$.
+However, we emphasize that the real map is composed of a non-linear combination of the features and is, therefore, highly tangled in the feature space.

-Fig.~\ref{fig:histograms} shows histograms of each feature in our fiducial SOM run, separated by the clusters seen in Fig.~\ref{fig:cluster_umap}.
-These histograms support the same conclusions as the scatter plots from Fig.~\ref{fig:triangle}.
+Figure~\ref{fig:histograms} shows histograms of each feature in our fiducial SOM run, separated by the clusters seen in Figure~\ref{fig:cluster_umap}.
+These histograms support the same conclusions as the scatter plots from Figure~\ref{fig:triangle}.